Enford: History

 The parish carries much evidence of prehistoric activity, including bowl barrows.
 Lidbury Camp, on Littlecott Down, was occupied in the Iron Age and in the Romano-British period, and further evidence of Romano-British occupation has been found around Compton.
 A site on the west bank of the Avon near Compton is possibly that of a Roman villa.

 The Domesday Book of 1086 recorded 34 households at Enford and a smaller settlement at Compton.
 Medieval strip lynchets are visible north of East Chisenbury.

 Enford manor was held by St Swithun's priory, Winchester until the Dissolution.
 Later owners included Thomas Culpeper (executed in 1541 for alleged adultery with Catherine Howard), and Sir Edmund Antrobus who in 1899 sold the manor to the War Office.

 The parish population in 1676 has been calculated as 616.
 At the first census in 1841 there were 814; the population peaked at 911 in 1851 and then steadily declined to around 700 in the mid 20th century.

 Chisenbury Priory is a country house, approached by a tree-lined drive from the road between Littecott and East Chisenbury.
 The house was built in the later 17th century, with a brick front added in the 18th; it is Grade II* listed.

 A school was provided at Enford c.
 1845 by Sir Edmund Antrobus, and supported partly by Sir Edmund and partly by a fund organised by John Prince, former vicar.
 By 1871 it had become a National School with some 61 pupils, increasing to 124 in 1906.
 The school moved to new buildings at Longstreet in 1966, next to the newly built village hall; it closed in 1989.

 The parish gained a small area in 1885: West Chisenbury, formerly a detached part of Netheravon parish.

 Archaeology

 The East Chisenbury midden is a notable example of a large dump of archaeological material, dating to the 1st millennium BC.
 Now within a military training area, the midden mound contains discrete layers of flint, charcoal, bones, pottery and excrement.
 It survives to a height of 8 ft and is 460 ft wide despite 2,500 years of weathering.
 The accumulation is believed by some archaeologists to have a ritual basis, with organised deposition of produce and waste being suggested as an explanation for its size and longevity.

+The Operation Nightingale scheme, rehabilitating injured and traumatised former military personnel, had their first dig in this midden.

 All Cannings Cross, 8 mi to the north, is a similar site.